srii5477/srii5477/README.md

 ### Hi there 👋
 Hi!
-I am Sridevi, a computer science engineering student with a huge interest in coding 💻 and web development 🕸.
-I am currently learning APIs, Databases and Back-End Web Dev.
+I am Sridevi, a computer science engineering student with a huge interest in coding 💻, software development, data science and ML.
+I am currently learning DSA, APIs, Databases and Back-End Web Dev.
 I am also working on several projects 📽 and I am open to collaboration on my projects.
 I am also open to discussions and interactions from fellow coders, and I wish to learn as much as possible from everyone.
-⚡ Fun fact: Websites are rendered differently by all web browsers.
-🤔 I’m looking for help with working on an online code editor.
 📫 How to reach me: mya82684@gmail.com

 <!--